mkbrechtel/patterns/docs/development/design/ddd-reference.md

 **Demand a single model that serves both purposes well, in addition to supporting a fluent** **ubiquitous language. **

-### Hands-­‐on Modelers
+### Hands-on Modelers

 If the people who write the code do not feel responsible for the model, or don’t understand how to make the model work for an application, then the model has nothing to do with the software.
 If developers don’t realize that changing code changes the model, then their refactoring wil weaken the model rather than strengthen it.
 Meanwhile, when a modeler is separated from the implementation process, he or she never acquires, or quickly loses, a feel for the constraints of implementation.
-The basic constraint of model-­‐driven design—that the model supports an effective implementation and abstracts key insights into the domain—is half-­‐gone, and the resulting models wil be impractical.
-Finally, the knowledge and skil s of experienced designers won’t be transferred to other developers if the division of labor prevents the kind of col aboration that conveys the subtleties of coding a model-­‐driven design.
+The basic constraint of model-driven design—that the model supports an effective implementation and abstracts key insights into the domain—is half-gone, and the resulting models wil be impractical.
+Finally, the knowledge and skil s of experienced designers won’t be transferred to other developers if the division of labor prevents the kind of col aboration that conveys the subtleties of coding a model-driven design.

 Therefore: